chhuang-one/sqxclib/doc/SqPairs.md

 ## Get

-The user must specify the key to get the value in the key-value pair. get() will directly returns value in key-value pair.
+When using the get() function, you must specify the key, and it will return the value directly.

 * If get() not found the key in the array:
 1. This method will return NULL or 0.
 If you need to add NULL or 0, you cannot use this to determine whether key is found.